-Date: 1 July 2022 Ref.:
+Date: 1 July 2022

-Ms. Eleanor T. Burns, Director, Internal Audit Division, OIOS To:
+Ref.:

-Ms. Maya Fridman, OIOS Copy: Copie: Mr. David Nyskohus, OIOS
+To: Ms. Eleanor T. Burns, Director, Internal Audit Division, OIOS À:

-Mr. David Falces, Chief Administrative Officer
+Copy: Ms. Maya Fridman, OIOS

-Mr. Samuel Algozin, Officer-in-Charge, Registry, Hague branch Ms. Wambui Mwangi, Officer-in-Charge, Registry, Arusha branch
+- Copie: Mr. David Nyskohus, OIOS - Mr. David Falces, Chief Administrative Officer - Mr. Samuel Algozin, Officer-in-Charge, Registry, Hague branch - Ms. Wambui Mwangi, Officer-in-Charge, Registry, Arusha branch - Ms. Mirella Spritzer, Audit Focal Point, Mechanism

-Ms. Mirella Spritzer, Audit Focal Point, Mechanism
+From: Abubacarr M. Tambadou, Registrar De: 2 m

-Abubacarr M. Tambadou, Registrar From:
+Subject:Confidential: Audit of the management of judicial records and court support services at theObjet:International Residual Mechanism for Criminal Tribunals

-De:
+1. I refer to your memorandum of 16 June 2022, submitting for the Mechanism's review the detailed results of an audit of the management of judicial records and court support services at the International Residual Mechanism for Criminal Tribunals ("Audit Report" and "Mechanism", respectively).

-Confidential: Audit of the management of judicial records and court support services at the Subject:
+2. The attached annex contains the Mechanism's target dates for the implementation of the recommendations of the Audit Report as well as a brief description of related actions.

-International Residual Mechanism for Criminal Tribunals Objet:
+3. As regards the designation of individuals responsible for the implementation of the recommendations, as a downsizing institution, the Mechanism considers it preferable to indicate the responsible sections instead so as to retain ultimate flexibility in the assignment of resources.

-- I refer to your memorandum of 16 June 2022, submitting for the Mechanism's review the detailed results of an audit of the management of judicial records and court support services at the International Residual Mechanism for Criminal Tribunals ("Audit Report" and "Mechanism", respectively). - The attached annex contains the Mechanism's target dates for the implementation of the recommendations of the Audit Report as well as a brief description of related actions. - 3.
-As regards the designation of individuals responsible for the implementation of the recommendations, as a downsizing institution, the Mechanism considers it preferable to indicate the responsible sections instead so as to retain ultimate flexibility in the assignment of resources. - I again thank OIOS for undertaking the audit and its continued cooperation.
-4.
+4. I again thank OIOS for undertaking the audit and its continued cooperation.